 You see it advertised.
 You hear it from your doctor.
 It’s mentioned in mail from your insurance company.
 But what is preventive care anyway?
 What’s included?
 And how much will it cost you?

-What’s preventive and why does it matter?
+What is preventive care and why is it important?

-Most won’t cost you a penny
+The best part?
+Most preventive care services won’t cost you a penny